- Docs Home

 MySQL [test]> deallocate prepare stmt; -- Release the prepared statement

-In real practice, you may be used to running deallocate prepare
+In real practice, you may be used to running deallocate prepare each time after running execute stmt, as shown below:

 MySQL [test]> prepare stmt from '...'; -- Prepare once